 To facilitate investigators in meeting these requirements, ORD notifies the PI by an ART Program email prior to the due date.
 Instructions for submitting results through the ClinicalTrials.gov Protocol Registration and Results System (PRS) are provided.
 Please note that ClinicalTrials.gov staff members are available to provide one-on-one assistance to investigators throughout the results submission process.
 This includes helping investigators prepare for submission, orienting investigators to the PRS and guiding investigators through the data entry process.
 To schedule an introductory call with ClinicalTrials.gov staff or otherwise request help, send an email to firstname.lastname@example.org with the request.

-Further questions concerning individual ORD Service registration procedures or policies can be directed to the following trials registry program managers:
+Further questions concerning individual ORD Service trial registration, results reporting or policies can be directed to the following points of contact:

 Clinical Science Research & Development Service

 Kristina Nord, MSW

 Phone: (202) 443-5614

 Grant Huang, MPH, PhD

 Chair, ORD Clinical Trials Registration & Results Work Group